Search Amsterdam

 Free or Discounted

-If you love museums and plan to visit at least 4 or 5 of them during your stay in Amsterdam, you have three options to save money on entrance fees.
+If you love museums and plan to visit at least 4 or 5 of them during your stay in Amsterdam, the I amsterdam card is a great deal.

 Most Museums Don’t Do Mondays